COMPETENCIES

 adherence to a code of ethics and complaints process

-Registered art therapists in Australia are professional members of the Australian, New Zealand and Asian Creative Arts Therapies Association (ANZACATA), the peak professional body for the field.
+*Australian, New Zealand and Asian Creative Arts Therapies Association (ANZACATA) is the peak professional body for the field.

 Art therapists can support people of all ages and may be used in individual or group settings, across community, health, education, and justice contexts.